 6. Sweatshirt Bed

-If your pet is in need of a cozy new bed this Christmas, but you don’t have access to a fancy, antique suitcase, look no further.
+If your pet needs a cozy new bed this Christmas, but you don’t have access to a fancy, antique suitcase, look no further.
 Making a pet bed out of an old sweatshirt will not only be super adorable for your pet, but the slight smell of you will make it their favorite place to sleep when you’re out of the house.
-Lets face it, everyone has extra hoodies taking up closet space.
-Put them to good use making a pet bed with these instructions from Handimania.
+Let’s face it, everyone has extra hoodies taking up closet space.
+Put them to good use by making a pet bed with these instructions from Handimania.
 This project does require some basic sewing skills, but you’ve got this!

 7. Catnip Coffee Table

-This is definitely the most complicated DIY pet gift on the list, but for you talented and motivated pet parents, it’ll be a sure hit with your cats.
-This coffee table is built with several pieces of reclaimed wood, though you may have purchase wood for the project.
+This is the most complicated DIY pet gift on the list, but for talented and motivated pet parents, it’ll be a sure hit with your cats.
+This coffee table is built with several pieces of reclaimed wood, though you may have to purchase wood for the project.
 The instructions include the size of wood you’ll need to complete the coffee table portion as well as the awesome catnip planter.
-Any cat would be lucky to have such a cool hang out.
+Any cat would be lucky to have such a cool hang-out.
 Find the complete instructions here.

 8. Kitten Tent

 Every cat likes a cozy place to hide.
 This kitty tent is the perfect DIY gift for any cat.
 All you need is an old T-shirt, some wire clothes hangers, some cardboard, tape and safety pins.
 Not only will your cat love the new digs, but it is an adorable hiding place.
 Plus, you can pick a T-shirt color to fit with your home decor.
 Everyone will be happy Christmas morning!
 Here are the complete directions.